-To apply a passport for the first time, you need to go in person to one of 7,000 passport acceptance facilities located throughout the United States with one passport photo (passport photo requirements) of yourself, proof of U.S. citizenship, and a valid form of photo identification such as a driver's license.
+To obtain a passport for the first time, you need to go in person to one of 7,000 passport acceptance facilities located throughout the United States with two photographs of yourself, proof of U.S. citizenship, and a valid form of photo identification such as a driver's license.

-Acceptance facilities include many federal, state and probate courts, post offices, some public libraries and a number of county and municipal offices.
-There are also 25 regional passport agencies, which serve customers who are traveling within 2 weeks (14 days), or who need foreign visas within 4 weeks for travel.
+Acceptance facilities include many Federal, state and probate courts, post offices, some public libraries and a number of county and municipal offices.
+There are also 13 regional passport agencies, which serve customers who are traveling within 2 weeks (14 days), or who need foreign visas for travel.
 Appointments are required in such cases.
-An Expedite Fee is required for each application submitted in person at a Passport Agency or Center.
-You may be required to provide proof of your travel at certain regional passport agencies.
-See the individual agency pages for additional information.

-You'll need to apply in person if you are applying for a U.S. passport for the first time; you are under age 16; if your previous U.S. passport has expired and was issued more than 15 years ago; if your previous U.S. passport was issued when you were under 16; or your current valid U.S. passport has been lost or stolen.
+You'll need to apply in person if you are applying for a U.S. passport for the first time; if your expired U.S. passport is not in your possession; if your previous U.S. passport has expired and was issued more than 15 years ago; if your previous U.S. passport was issued when you are under 16; or your current valid U.S. passport has been lost of stolen.

 For more information, visit these links on U.S. State Department